tantsandras/mm/content/podcastEpisodesFolder/lorena-and-the-limpet.md

   husband's penis off.
 Joe explains Virginian laws at the time, and Sandra talks about the trials, the media aftermath, and the documentary series "Lorena".
 audioTranscript: |-
-  midweek murders contains graphic and explicit content listener discretion is advised somebody once told me the world has gone around me i hate the sharpness to really joe
+  Midweek murders contains graphic and explicit content, listener discretion is advised.
+Somebody once told me the world has gone around me i aint the sharpest tool in the shed...
+  Joe!
   [Laughter]
-  i helped you up wow
+  I helped you out.
+Wow.
+  I should be a recording artist, I know. hashtag some moron in the place where i grew up...
+  Upplands Vasby.
+No!
-  i should be a recording artist i know hashtag some moron in where in the place where i grew up who plans vsb no you know they ain't the truth gonna get to the stage where that's gonna be genuinely where i thought you grew up and i'm gonna believe you oh no wait did i
+  You know that ain't the truth.
+  Gonna get to the stage where that's gonna be genuinely where i thought you grew up.
+  And i'm gonna believe you.
+  Oh no, wait, did I?
   [Laughter]
+  I think some moron put alcohol on a tampon and put that up their butt.
+  It was a boy obviously.
+  You say obviously...
-  i think some moron put alcohol on a tampon and put that up their butt it was a boy obviously obviously they tend to be a bit careless that's that just because of all of the stories of women putting vodka soaked tampons anywhere revolve around the vagina i don't think they would do that it has definitely been done the ph balance is so fragile i don't know how that would turn out i mean they didn't enjoy it very badly i'm assuming i can 100 assure you i have read a e reports where people have put oh good lord spirit soaked tampons in their hoo-ha speaking of we're not allowed to say that word live on air speaking of the who house the episode i'm seeing the hoo-ha what more do you want jesus christ fucking immigrants
+  They tend to be a bit careless.
+Is that just because of all of the stories of women putting vodka soaked tampons anywhere revolve around the vagina?
+I don't think they would do that.
+It has definitely been done.
+The ph balance is so fragile, I don't know how that would turn out.
+I mean they didn't enjoy it.
+  Very badly, I'm assuming.
+  I can 100 percent assure you that I have read
+  AE reports where people have put...
+Oh good lord.
+Spirit soaked tampons in their hoo-ha.
+  Speaking of...
+We're not allowed to say that word live on air.
+Speaking of the va-hoo-ha the episode...
+VA-HOO-HA!
+I'm saying va-hoo-ha what more do you want?!
+Jesus christ, fucking immigrants.
   [Laughter]
-  let me have my natural segue that you just talked over speaking of the who has
+  Let me have my natural segway that you just talked over!
+Speaking of the va-hoo-ha, play the jingle.
   [Laughter]
-  what i was gonna say is
+  What I was gonna say is...
-  no leave it there you can't top that you sure you haven't been drinking i do have water i'm going to the animal of course you do because you're so dry you're listening to midweek murders and this week we're going to discuss the case it already went to shit speaking of which natural secret no i'm just kidding play the jingle take it seriously man this is our livelihood at stake it is if you keep not hitting yourself well if you'd have set up a go fund me by now we could be bajillionaires i think bots have money just like me i should just because would we legally be able to accept payments from the russian government i don't know let's say yes i know a lawyer i'll ask her yeah if it comes straight from putin's for who has then maybe not but it means vagina okay welcome to midweek murders this week oh shit it's wednesday and that means it's time to talk about crime but you know that already bots because you've been listening to all of our episodes thank you ai and elon musk i'm your host sandra and this is your host joe you did it again you left me with fuck all to say what am i gonna say then what am i supposed to say you said it that way last time so i thought that was a okay but some fussy little princess sitting in his tower i'm sitting in my bed actually and just because it's on the fourth floor doesn't mean it qualifies as a tower i've checked okay what do you want me to do also i introduced you that way last time to make you feel deliberately uncomfortable so that you would appreciate the position that i'm in whenever you introduce me that way oh it was your british passive aggressiveness shining through and if that didn't work then please see my statement of 10 seconds ago what do you want me to say hey dudes
+  No leave it in, you can't top that.
+  Are you sure you haven't been drinking?
+  I do have water, I'm not an animal.
+  Of course you do,
+  because you're so dry.
+You're listening to midweek murders and this week we're going to discuss the case... it already went to shit.
+  Speaking of which, natural segway, no I'm just kidding.
+Play the jingle!
+  Take it seriously man, this is our livelihood at stake.
+  It is if you keep not hitting your sales target.
+  Well if you'd have set up a go fund me by now we could be bajillionaires.
+  I don't think bots have money.
+  Just like me.
+I should just become a bot!
+Would we legally be able to accept payments from the russian government?
+  I don't know, let's say yes.
+  I know a lawyer, I'll ask her.
+Yeah if it comes straight from Putin's va-hoo-ha then maybe not.
+It means vagina.
+  Okay welcome to midweek murders, this week... oh shit.
+  It's wednesday, and that means it's time to talk about crime, but you know that already bots because you've been listening to all of our episodes.
+  Thank you AI and elon musk.
+  I'm your host sandra and this is your host
+  Joe.
+You did it again, you left me with fuck all to say.
+  What am I supposed to say?
+  You said it that way last time so I thought that was a okay.
+But some fussy little princess sitting in his tower...
+I'm sitting in my bed actually, and just because it's on the fourth floor doesn't mean it qualifies as a tower.
+  I've checked.
+  Okay what do you want me to do?
+Also, I introduced you that way last time to make you feel deliberately uncomfortable so that you would appreciate the position that I'm in whenever you introduce me that way.
+  Oh it was your british
+  passive aggressiveness shining through.
+  And if that didn't work
+  then please see my statement of 10 seconds ago.
+  What do you want me to say?
+Hey dudes
   [Laughter]
+  this is my dude Joe,
-  this is my dude joe
+  and this is my dude Sandy G.
+  Sandy G in the house!
+  In the house!
-  and this is my dude sandy jean said in the house in the horse do we have any working version of that now i don't think we have why don't we
+  Do we have any working version of that now?
+  I don't think we have.
+Why don't we
   [Laughter]
   just throughout the whole podcast through the whole
-  40 minute but no it's gonna be more like two hours but through like the whole two hour recording just genuinely snip out the individual words the introduction is you're listening to the weak murders that means it's time to talk about crime i'm gonna use that one i'm your host sandra and i'm your host joe perfect nailed it in one they do call me one take juan on on the film sets that i'm on introduce the case okay this week we're going to talk about bobbitt versus bobbitt and the dancer not the weirdest thing that has happened in in media after that i can say that john bobbitt has been participating
+  40 minutes, but no it's gonna be more like two hours, but through like the whole two hour recording just genuinely snip out the individual words of the introduction.
+You're, listening, to, midweek, murders, that means it's time to talk about crime.
+I'm gonna use that one.
+  I'm your host sandra, and I'm
+  your host joe.
+  Perfect.
+Nailed it in one.
+  They do call me one take juan
+  on on the film sets that i'm on.
+  Introduce the case!
+Okay this week we're going to talk about bobbitt versus bobbitt, and the dancer not the weirdest thing that has happened in in media after that i can say that john bobbitt has been participating